Accessing the venue

 A live commentary of the action on stage is described through personal headphones, between words spoken by the characters.

 To complement an audio described show, this is a hands-on tour of the set, describing props, costumes, characters and the visual style of the show, especially for visitors with visual impairments.
 Touch Tours are a separate event and have to booked separately.
-They usually take place an hour before the main performance.
+They usually take place an hour before the main performance and are free.

 Internal hearing aid systems